fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 It should work on all platfroms, and has been tested on Windows Desktop and Android.
 There are some caveats on mobile, however, due to Unity's poor WWW interface.

-Before building the player, select the "Main Camera" game object and, in the Inspector, edit the "Base Url" setting of the "POIMatchmakingDemo" component.
-This specifies which instance of the servlet to use - for local Jetty use it should probably be http://localhost:8888, or with the default deployment settings you can use http://fi-cloud:8080/matcher, substituting for fi-cloud if you don't have a name alias set up in /etc/hosts.
-Note that "matcher" in the URL refers to the name of the war file generated by maven.

 The client simulates connectivity issues according to three bits which you can toggle before pressing the 'Go' button.
 The initial setting of these bits is random, and the background colour also indicates their state.
 Clients can only communicate with each other if they share at least one set bit in common.
 This can be used loosely to simulate NAT